benbraou/flex-layout-wiki/API-Documentation.md

 ![css3-flexbox-model](https://cloud.githubusercontent.com/assets/210413/20034148/49a4fb62-a382-11e6-9822-42b90dec69be.jpg)

+> Developer's seeking details on FlexBox should review [CSS-Tricks - A Guide to FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 Note that the resizing occurs along the main-axis of the layout and maybe affected by the **fxLayoutAlign** options.
 Flex-Layout supports two (2) usages of the **fxFlex** directive: short-form & long-form.